 1. CHOOSE THE RIGHT SEASON

-In Vancouver you don’t have to go far from the city center to find both ski slopes and beaches, and in Washington you’ll get great whale watching opportunities in the winter, and awesome festivals in the summertime.
+In Vancouver, you don’t have to go far from the city center to find both ski slopes and beaches, and in Washington state, you’ll get great whale-watching opportunities in the winter, and awesome festivals in the summertime.
 The fantastic activities that the Pacific Northwest offers vary by season, so when planning your trip it’s important to choose the season that fits the kind of trip you want.